metal3d/idok/README.md

 As next command examples, pressing CTRL+C will stop video stream, and the command exits when video ends.

+**Note: you must enable youtube addon on your kodi/XBMC installation.**

 ## HTTP (default)